 First photo shows slight burm formed from ten bags of topsoil.

+Second photo shows newspaper and pinestraw layers going in.
 Final photo shows the finished product and gives you a better sense of how big this bed is.

 Right now I envision some red Knock-Out Roses near the steps.
 I am thinking an upright boxwood at the corner of the steps and the house.
 I have several Pink Perfection Camelias I would like to put out near the curve of the bed to be a large accent on the corners of the house.
 They get pretty big so I don't want to put them too close to the house.